g-s-k-zoro/ForkTreeVisualizer/README.md

 # ForkTreeVisualizer
-Educational learning how fork() works
+Educational tool to visualize how fork() works.